Testing decaying dark matter models as a solution to the $S_8$ tension with the thermal Sunyaev-Zel'dovich effect: Theoretical background

 \section{\textbf{Theoretical background}}

-In this section, we first describe the theoretical prescription of the SZ effect, in particular the SZ angular power spectrum under the $\Lambda$CDM model by following T22, and then modify it including the DDM models.
+In this section, we first describe the theoretical prescription of the SZ effect, in particular the SZ angular power spectrum under the $\Lambda$CDM model by following T22, and then modify it to include the DDM models.